Luigimattera/30-Data-Science-Projects-in-30-Days/README.md

-# 30-Day Data Science Challenge Repository
+# 30-day Data Science Challenge
 Welcome to my 30-day data science challenge repository!
 Here, I will be sharing the projects that I complete as part of Avery Smith's 30-day data science challenge, where I aim to complete 30 data science projects in 30 days.
 Each project will focus on a different topic or technique, and will showcase my skills in data analysis, machine learning, and data visualization.
 The projects will be a combination of python, SQL, Tableau and Power BI.
 This repository will be updated daily with new projects and their respective code, visualizations and data sets.
 Feel free to take a look around, and let me know if you have any questions or feedback!

 ## Project List